F.A.Q.’s

 What about Parking, Traffic, Circulation, Walkability, Streetscape, etc.?

-The proposed design guidelines and standards will be drafted to provide flexibility that will encourage private reinvestment in the Downtown while clarifying the quality and type of public improvements, public amenities, and development the City desires and expects.
-These standards and design principles (e.g. parking, traffic, circulation, etc.) will be used by City staff and the City Council in considering and evaluating future project designs just as they are done currently.
-The DRP may also propose specific regulations to incorporate architectural design features such as public plazas, outdoor dining, and/or façade enhancements.
+The DRP design guidelines laid the groundwork for a Downtown Specific Plan update that is anticipated to be presented to Council in late 2024.
+These standards provide standards and design flexibility that will encourage private reinvestment in the Downtown while clarifying the quality and type of public improvements, public amenities, and development the City desires and expects.
+These standards and design principles (e.g. parking, traffic, circulation, etc.) are used by City staff and the City Council in considering and evaluating future project designs.
+There are specific regulations to incorporate architectural design features such as public plazas, outdoor dining, and/or façade enhancements In June 2024, the City will begin a long planned 6th street transformation project that will reduce the number of lanes on Sixth Street from one lane in each direction from Grand to Grand.
+This transformation has been planned as part of the City wide General plan, as a revitalization project in 2015, and now as one of the Downtown Revitalization projects.
+Combined with other upcoming catalyst projects, this will encourage patronage and make our Downtown more walkable.

 How Long will the Revitalization Process Take?

-The successful revitalization of a downtown is a long-term incremental process that takes a significant amount of effort/collaboration on the part of the public and private sector to advance the goals, objectives and priorities established in the DRP.
-However, the DRP aims to identify key near term public and/or private catalyst projects in the Downtown that could be advanced/accelerated with the assistance of public/private investment and potential economic development tools and financing mechanisms.
-As key public-private development projects and opportunities, tools, and funding mechanisms are identified and brought forward, the community will play an ongoing vital role in engaging, shaping, and ultimately lending their voice as part of the implementation process in order to further enhance the future look and “feel” of the Downtown area.
+The City’s catalyst projects are anticipated to take between 5-7 years, but the successful revitalization of a downtown is a long-term incremental process that takes a significant amount of effort/collaboration on the part of the public and private sector.
+The DRP identifies key near term public and/or private catalyst projects in the Downtown that could be advanced/accelerated with the assistance of public/private investment and potential economic development tools and financing mechanisms.

 How will this be Funded?